 We have to stop thinking about public health as a zero sum game requiring us to give up one thing to have another.
 We can create a structure that allows for individual choices and also finally expands Medicaid to cover millions of Texans who do not currently have a safety net.
 It's time for Texas to accept millions in federal dollars to strengthen our system.
 Moreover, we shouldn't think of public health as a cost alone when it can be an economic driver.
 Expanding Medicaid will help families maintain stronger financial footing, generate new jobs, and improve our state's economy.

-Floods in Europe, all-time record high temperatures and raging fires in the American West and Northwest, more frequent bouts of severe weather including snap winter storms that shut down the Texas power grid: these are signs that climate change and its impact are already here.
-We need a practical but aggressive plan to reduce our emissions and transition to clean energy if we want to have a planet that is hospitable for human life.
+We have to stop thinking about addressing climate change as painful, and begin to see it as an opportunity to strengthen our economy, even as we make sure our children enjoy a hospitable planet into the future.
+We need a practical but aggressive plan to reduce our emissions and transition to clean energy.
 It's time to improve our energy infrastructure and incentivize development of new technologies and energy solutions.
 Our environment will thank us.
 Our children will thank us.
 And our economy will benefit from new industries, careers and jobs.

 It has been said that business is part of Dallas' DNA.
 Without question, our business-friendly environment is part of why we live in such a thriving region of the country.
 As Democrats, we needn't think of business and progress as mutually exclusive.
 They are not.
 Free enterprise, the ability to follow a vision by starting a small business, the challenge and achievement of building a large company: these are all integral to the American Dream.
 We can keep growing and also take care of people with better wages and benefits, and working environments that are free of discrimination.
 We all benefit from an economy that lifts everyone up.